cloudflare-apps/create-cloudflare-app/README.md

 Put your icons, tile images, and screenshots to be used in your Cloudflare Apps page here.

 [Download <code class="inline">media-templates.sketch</code>](https://github.com/CloudflareApps/MediaTemplates/raw/master/media-templates.sketch)

+#### `webpack.config.js`

+Simple Webpack 4 config using Babel and CSS Loader.
+Please refrain from modifying the config to minify your built code.

 ### Troubleshooting